chingu-voyage4/Bears-Team-15/CONTRIBUTING.md

 which have Git integration would tell you how many characters are left for your message while you're typing in.
 Just be attentive.

-Subjects should begin with a capital letter and not end with a period.
+Subjects should begin with a capital letter and do not end with a period.

 #### Body